daradib/sidedoor/README.md

  * Lock down the local SSH server by editing `/etc/ssh/sshd_config`.
    - Disable password authentication (`ChallengeResponseAuthentication no` and `PasswordAuthentication no`).
-   - Limit daemon to only listen on localhost.
-     (`ListenAddress ::1` and `ListenAddress 127.0.0.1`).
+   - Limit daemon to only listen on localhost (`ListenAddress ::1` and `ListenAddress 127.0.0.1`).
    - To apply changes, restart or reload sshd, e.g., `sudo service ssh reload`.